Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand vicarious liability and the employer’s right to indemnity from both a practical and theoretical viewpoint.
-In your revision, focus on:
+For SQE1, you are required to understand vicarious liability and the employer’s right to indemnity from both a practical and theoretical viewpoint, with a focus on the following syllabus points:

 • the requirements for establishing vicarious liability in tort